Abalone Shell

 Radiant-cut

-A gemstone and diamond cut is a mix of an emerald cut and brilliant cut with clipped corners for eight sides.
+A radiant-cut gemstone or diamond mixes an emerald cut and brilliant cut with clipped corners for eight sides.

 Rhodolite

-A part of the garnet family of gemstones with colors ranging from light pink to dark purple-red.
-Rhodolite garnet has a hardness of 7 – 7.5 on Mohs Hardness Scale.
+A rhodolite is part of the garnet family of gemstones with colors ranging from light pink to dark purple-red.
+Rhodolite garnet has a hardness rating of 7 – 7.5 on Mohs Hardness Scale.

 Ruby

-A red gemstone variety of the mineral corundum.
-Ruby hue varies from pink to blood red with the richest red hues being the most valuable.
-Ruby is the birthstone of July and has a hardness of 9 on the Mohs Hardness Scale.
+Ruby is a red gemstone variety of the mineral corundum.
+Ruby hues vary from pink to blood red, with the richest reds being the most valuable.
+Ruby is the birthstone for July and has a hardness rating of 9 on the Mohs Hardness Scale.

 S